Dejan Savićević: 1987–88 season: weighing offers from big Yugoslav clubs

 Meanwhile, regarding Savićević's imminent transfer out of the club, Budućnost were reportedly more inclined on selling their prized asset to Partizan, with the player even travelling to Belgrade, accompanied by his father, for a meeting at the FK Partizan executive board president and JNA general Zdravko Lončar's apartment where Lončar presented them Partizan's offer.
 Also present at the meeting were club's representatives: general secretary Žarko Zečević, technical director Nenad Bjeković, and ex player Gajica Đurović.
 However, by January 1988, following a meeting in Budva between Budućnost's club management and Red Star's representatives—managing board member Miloš Slijepčević, scout Nastadin Begović, football director Dragan Džajić, and general secretary Vladimir Cvetković—the sought-after player suddenly seemed closer to going to Red Star.
 Savićević stated in later interviews that the personal relationship he had developed with Begović, and eventually Slijepčević, as well as Red Star's offer being "direct and financially more concrete than Partizan's" ultimately swung his decision where to continue his footballing career.

 In late March 1988, Hajduk Split also joined the chase for Savićević's signature and, according to the player's claims in later interviews, offered the largest sum of money of the three suitors, but he still decided to honour his preliminary agreement with Red Star.
 It was precisely against Hajduk—a team finishing up a disastrous league season—that Savićević played one of his last matches in the Budućnost shirt, scoring twice away at Poljud on 15 May 1988 for a memorable 1-2 come-from-behind win.

 Red Star Belgrade

 On 20 June 1988, the first day of the summer transfer window, Savićević signed with the Yugoslav league champions Red Star Belgrade.
-Also signing with Red Star on the same day was Darko Pančev, a twenty-two-year-old natural striker with great goalscoring pedigree from Vardar Skopje.
-The young creative midfielder and prolific striker duo thus joined the squad led by twenty-three-year-old attacking midfielder Dragan Stojković who had already established himself as the team leader.
-The club additionally had a supremely talented nineteen-year-old midfielder Robert Prosinečki as well as a potent up-and-coming all-around squad.
+Also signing with Red Star on the same day was striker Darko Pančev from Vardar Skopje.
+The midfielder and striker duo joined the squad led by twenty-three-year-old Dragan Stojković.
+The club additionally had nineteen-year-old midfielder Robert Prosinečki.